logaritex/data-generator-docs/docs/data-generator/usage.md

 # Usage

-Let’s assume that our data application needs to process datasets like this:
+Let’s assume that for our application we need to generate a `User` dataset like this:

 ```json title="user.json"
 {